epexa/bitgesell-wallet/README.md

 # Bitgesell Wallet

 ## About
-[Bitgesell](https://bitgesell.ca) Wallet - сross-platform wallet for BGL cryptocurrency!
+[Bitgesell](https://bitgesell.ca) Wallet - сross-platform wallet for BGL cryptocurrency.

 This is a modern serverless wallet.
 All work between the app and the blockchain (Node) conducts directly!